So, your Shark Tank pitch has been accepted, your episode has been filmed, and you got a call from the producer to confirm your air date. Now what?

 - You can use "As Seen on ABC's Shark Tank" on your website and social media posts, but you can't use that language on any paid ads or product packaging.

-In preparation for Thompson Tee's Shark Tank debut, we announced the episode by doing the following:
+To help Thompson Tee prepare for Shark Tank, we announced the episode by doing the following:

 - Sent an email to our database inviting them to watch the show